About Rock Jem

 I also collected the dolls when they were available in stores.
 I had 9 dolls, the Star Stage, and several fashions.
 You can understand how lucky I was!
 I loved the haircolors and rock-themed fashions, those cool guitars, and I played the cassettes a lot!
 Very few other Jem products were available in the toystores nearby, but I had some coloring books I loved coloring, for better or worse (see above picture).

 As the Jem line was cancelled, and as I had no way of finding more episodes or collectibles, I had a hiatus for a while.
 But I never forgot Jem.
-I've even found old mixed tapes of mine from during my "hiatus", with songs by real life singers aswell as Jem.
+I've even found old mixed tapes of mine from during my teen years, with songs by real life singers aswell as Jem.
 And I always kept my original dolls even though my cats had chewed some of their feet badly.
 And when I got back into Jem, I even brought tapes to high school and got the teachers to play them as background music for art class, and Spanish versions of songs for Spanish class.
 If you ever played a Jem song for a friend, you'll know how reactions are kinda mixed when they learn it's from a cartoon.

 I also collect certain Jem animation art and random items like erasers, comics etc. I love seeing rare collectibles I never saw before!
 So be sure to contact me if you have something that isn't pictured on this site!